TunePat Amazon Music Converter

 Now we will walk you through how to download encryption protected tracks from Amazon Music with TunePat and play them in Linux.

-Launch TunePat Amazon Music Converter, and log in to your Amazon Music Unlimited account or Amazon Prime account.
+Launch TunePat Amazon Music Converter, and log in to your Amazon Music account.

-Then, click the setting button on the upper right corner and choose the output format.
-Here you can also choose the output quality, output path, etc.
+Then, click the "Setting" Setting button button on the upper right corner and choose the output format.
+Here you can also choose the output quality, output path and more.

 Step 3Add Amazon Music to TunePat

-Choose one of your Amazon playlists, artists or albums, click the button on the bottom right corner and select the songs that you'd like to convert.
+Choose one of your Amazon playlists, artists, albums or podcasts, click the Add icon button on the bottom right corner and select the songs that you'd like to convert.

 Click on "Convert" button to start converting the Amazon songs to the output format you've chosen.